-Let's begin by clear about what we mean by a system of oppression.
-Easily the largest and most oppressive legal structure in American history was the institution of slavery.
+The largest most oppressive legal structure in American history was the institution of slavery.
 The proposition that one person could own another was limited first by the Emancipation Proclamation and then rendered illegal by the Thirteenth Amendment.
 Those actions came less than 150 years ago.

-While slavery was not only about whites' oppression of blacks (there were some Negroes who owned slaves) the oppressive system continues in the form of racism.
+While slavery was not only about whites' oppression of blacks (there were some blacks who owned slaves), the oppressive system continues in the form of racism.
 While all cultures have their own variations to the theme of oppression based on race, the general idea is that the darker one's skin, the less social value and power one has.
 Those with the lightest skin color have a right to dominate those who are dark.

-Earlier we raised the matter of how our culture tends to value males above females.
-While the culture is rapidly changing in the ways men are favored over women, especially in the West, there is still widespread physical abuse of women by men in some settings and very few places in which men and women have equal power.
-This attribution of rights and responsibilities based on sex is something we call sexism.
+Our culture tends to value males above females.
+While the culture is rapidly changing in the ways men are favored over women, especially in the developed world, there is still widespread physical abuse of women by men in some settings and very few places in which men and women have equal power.
+This attribution of rights and responsibilities based on sex is known as sexism.

-Less visually obvious but still quite pervasive is the practice of extending to those with money and influence a level of privilege and protection which is not extended to all.
+Less visually obvious, but perhaps more pervasive, is the practice of extending to those with money and influence a level of privilege and protection which is not extended to all.
 We call this classism.